 Operational risk is managed based upon a framework for identifying, measuring, monitoring and managing all risks within the scope of the definition of operational risk.
-Activity-based operational risks are identified through "risk control self assessment" and categorized by cause, event and effect categories as proposed by the Basel Committee in its report published in 2004 entitled "International Convergence of Capital Measurement and Capital Standards: a Revised Framework," which set out a new capital adequacy framework ("Basel II"), and action has been taken for severe risks.
-Operational loss data collection, which started in January 2005, enables the Bank to be compliant with Basel II's "Advanced Approaches."
-While loss data are accumulated to provide meaningful statistical data, business processes, where improvements are required, are defined based upon the results.
+All the activities and processes of the Bank are identified and documented in its "Activity Process Model."
+Activity-based operational risks are identified through "risk control self assessment" ("RCSA"), which is an annual base self-assessment process.
+The operational risks that the Bank faces have been identified, assessed and categorized by the RCSA process since 2007.
+Operational loss data collection, which started in January 2005, enables the Bank to be compliant with "Advanced Approaches" of Basel II, which is a report published in 2004 by the Basel Committee entitled "International Convergence of Capital Measurement and Capital Standards: a Revised Framework" that set out a new international capital adequacy framework ("Basel II").
+While loss data are accumulated to provide meaningful statistical data, business processes (where improvements are required) are defined based upon the results.
+The "Structured Scenario Analysis" process takes place on an annual basis, involving the engagement of senior business experts in a series of workshops.
+A key risk indicators collection and monitoring process aims to provide metrics that allow the proactive and/or retroactive monitoring of risk trends.
 The Bank's Operational Risk Committee defines necessary improvement actions.